rust-embedded/discovery/src/07-uart/naive-approch-writeln.md

 }
 ```

-and while this is a perfectly valid implementation at some point
+While this is a perfectly valid implementation, at some point
 you might want to have all the nice perks of `println!` such
-as argument formatting etc., introducing: `core::fmt::Write`.
+as argument formatting and so on.
+If you are wondering how to do that, read on.

 ## `writeln!` and `core::fmt::Write`
 The `core::fmt::Write` trait allows us to use any struct that implements
 it in basically the same way as we use `println!` in the `std` world.
-In this case the `Uart` struct from the nrf hal does implement `core::fmt::Write`
+In this case the `Uart` struct from the `nrf` HAL does implement `core::fmt::Write`
-so we can refactor the above program into this:
+so we can refactor our previous program into this:

 ```rs
 #![no_main]